tnation1392/project4-ticket-portal/README.md

 # Ticket Portal

-A full-stack ticket management application built to practice **QA automation**, **browser testing**, and **role-based workflow validation** across the backend, frontend, and end-to-end layers.

-This project simulates a realistic internal support portal where employees create tickets, support agents work them through a workflow, and administrators manage categories and oversee the system.
+**Ticket Portal** is a full-stack support workflow application built to practice **QA automation**, **role-based workflow validation**, and **end-to-end browser testing** across the backend, frontend, and CI pipeline.
+The project simulates a realistic internal ticketing system where employees submit support requests, agents investigate and progress tickets through a lifecycle, and administrators manage categories and system-level behavior.

 ---